SpikeInterface/spikeinterface/doc/quality_metrics/amplitude_cutoff.rst

 Calculation
 -----------

-A histogram of spike amplitudes is created and deviations from the expected Gaussian distribution are identified.
+A histogram of spike amplitudes is created and deviations from the expected symmetrical distribution are identified.

 Expectation and use
 -------------------